oopsmonk/documentation/node-software/0.1/iri/how-to-guides/get-started-with-the-api.md

 - A code editor such as [Visual Studio Code](https://code.visualstudio.com/Download)
 - Access to a command-line interface

-## Request information about the node
+## Request information about the IOTA node

-You can call the [getNodeInfo](../references/api-reference.md#getnodeinfo) endpoint to request general information about the node.
+You can call the [getNodeInfo](../references/api-reference.md#getnodeinfo) endpoint to request general information about the IOTA node.

 For more endpoints, see the [API reference](../references/api-reference.md).